 Good oral health is not just important for your teeth.
-Oral and dental health affect how you look, speak, eat, and socialize, as well as impacting your overall physical and mental health.
+Oral and dental health affect how you speak, eat, and socialize, as well as impacting your overall physical and mental health.

 - Assessing our community’s dental healthcare needs, such as through the SMILE Survey

 - Supporting community water fluoridation

 - Supporting school-based programs, such as dental sealants

 DENTAL ACCESS COALITION

 Fluoride exists naturally in virtually all water supplies.
 Water is said to be "fluoridated" when a public water system adjusts the fluoride levels to prevent tooth decay.